Syllabus

 Inclusion

 It is our intent that students from all diverse backgrounds and perspectives be well-served by this course, that students' learning needs be addressed both in and out of class, and that the diversity that students bring to this class be viewed as a resource, strength, and benefit.
 It is our intent to present materials and activities that are respectful of diversity: gender, sexuality, disability, age, socioeconomic status, ethnicity, race, and culture.
-Whether in education or industry, inclusive representation creates richer experiences and equips us to solve new and exciting challenges.
+Inclusive representation creates richer experiences and equips us to solve new and exciting challenges.
 As we begin the semester, we want you to know:

 • CMU is a community of brilliant people from all over the world, and it's easy to feel intimidated or like you don't belong.
 To varying degrees, we all struggle with these feelings.
-If you find yourself questioning whether you deserve to be at CMU or in this class, we urge you to come talk to us, and we'll do everything we can to help you overcome those doubts.
+If you find yourself struggling, let us know and we will do our best to help you overcome self-doubt and find a path forward.

-Lastly, we call on each of you to join us in our commitment to a more welcoming and equitable community.
-Always seek awareness of your own unconscious biases, and also remember that certain things like neurodiversity, religion, gender identity, and socioeconomic status and are not always immediately apparent.
-Support your fellow students academically and socially.
-And if you are eager to personally provide an even better experience for future 112 students, consider applying to be a TA for next semester!
+Please join us in our commitment to a more welcoming and equitable community, and if you are eager to personally provide an even better experience for future 112 students, consider applying to be a TA for next semester!

 Recording

-Students may not record audio or video of lectures or recitations or any other faculty-led or TA-led course events (online or in-person) without explicit permission in writing from the instructor or the TA in the instructor's absence.
+Students may not take still pictures or record audio or video of lectures or recitations or any other faculty-led or TA-led course events (online or in-person) without explicit permission in writing from the instructor or the TA in the instructor's absence.
 Exceptions will be granted in accordance with university guidelines for accessibility concerns, but even then such recordings may not be shared publicly or privately.

 Well-being &